 At all meetings of the Board, each director shall have one vote.
 Except as otherwise provided by Statute, the action of a majority of the directors present at any meeting at which a quorum is present shall be the act of the Board.
-Any action authorized, in writing, by all the directors entitled to vote thereon and filed with the minutes of the corporation shall be the act of the Board with the same force and effect as if the same had been passed by unanimous vote at a duly called meeting of the Board.
-Any action taken by the Board may be taken without a meeting if agreed to in writing by all members before or after the action is taken and if a record of such action is filed in the minute book, which itself is on file at the International Student Services Office, University of Arizona.
+Any action authorized, in writing, by all the directors entitled to vote thereon and filed with the minutes of the corporation shall be the act of the Board with the same force and effect as if the same had been passed by unanimous vote at a duly called meeting of Board.
+Any action taken by the Board may be taken without a meeting if agreed to in writing or via email by all members before or after the action is taken and if a record of such action is filed in the minute book, which itself is on file at the International Student Services Office, University of Arizona.

 Directors may participate in meetings of the Board through use of a telephone if such can be arranged so that all Board members can hear all other members.
 The use of a telephone for participation shall constitute presence in person.

-Any director may resign at any time by giving written notice to the Chair, the Secretary or another Board member, of the corporation.
-Unless otherwise specified in such written notice, such resignation shall take effect upon receipt thereof by the Board or by such officer, and the acceptance of such resignation shall not be necessary to make it effective.
-Any director may be removed for cause by a two third’s vote of the Board at any regular or special meeting.
+Any director may resign at any time by giving written notice to the Co-Chairs, the Secretary, or another Board member of the corporation.
+Unless otherwise specified in such written notice, such resignation shall take effect upon receipt thereof by the Board or by such officer, and the acceptance of such resignation shall not be necessary to it effective.
+Any director may be removed for cause by a two-thirds vote of the Board at any regular or special meeting.
 Unexcused absences from two (2) regularly scheduled meetings in a year may be deemed to be cause for removal.

-No stated salary shall be paid to directors for their services, but by resolution of the Board a fixed sum and/or expenses of attendance, if any, may be allowed for attendance at each regular of special meeting of the Board.
-Nothing herein contained shall be construed to preclude any director from serving the corporation in any other capacity and receiving compensation therefor.
+No stated salary shall be paid to directors for their services, but by resolution of the Board a fixed sum and/or expenses of attendance, if any, may be allowed for attendance at each regular or special meeting of Board.
+Nothing herein contained shall be construed to preclude any director from serving the corporation in any other capacity and receiving compensation therefore.

 No director shall be liable for any debt, obligation or liability of the corporation.

-The officers of the corporation shall consist of a chair, vice-chair, secretary, treasurer and such other officers as the Board may from time to time deem advisable.
+The officers of the corporation shall consist of two (2) Co-Chairs, Secretary, Treasurer, and such other officers as the Board may from time to time deem advisable.
 All officers shall be members of the Board.
 The officers of the corporation shall be elected by the Board at the regular annual meeting of the Board.
 Each officer shall hold office until the annual meeting of the Board next succeeding his/her election or until his/her prior death, resignation or removal.
-The outgoing chair may be an ex-officio member of the Board for two years.
+An outgoing Co-Chair may be an ex-officio member of the Board for two years.

-Any officer may resign at any time by giving written notice to the Chair, the Secretary or a member of the Board.
+Any officer may resign at any time by giving written notice to the Co-Chairs, the Secretary, or a member of the Board.
 Unless otherwise specified in such written notice, such resignation shall take effect upon receipt thereof by the Board or by such officer, and the acceptance of such resignation shall not be necessary to make it effective.
-Any officer may be removed, either with or without cause, by a two third’s vote of the Board at any regular or special meeting.
+Any officer may be removed, either with or without cause, by a two-third’s vote of the Board at any regular or special meeting.

 A vacancy in any office may, at any time, be filled for the unexpired term portion of the term by a majority vote of the Board.

-Officers of the corporation shall, unless otherwise provided by the Board, each have such powers and duties as generally pertain to their respective offices as well as such powers and duties as may from time to time be specifically decided by the Board.
-The Chair shall be the chief executive officer of the corporation.
+Officers of the corporation shall, unless otherwise provided by the Board, each have such powers and duties as generally pertain to their respective offices as well as such powers and duties as may from to time be specifically decided by the Board.
+The Co-Chairs shall be the chief executive officers of the corporation.